ThrillStays

 Kenting: Surfing and Diving Taiwan’s Southern Tip

 Kenting National Park at Taiwan’s southernmost tip is the island’s tropical beach and water sports zone.
 The coral reef coast on the Pacific side (Nanwan Beach, Xiaowanbi) offers Taiwan’s best scuba diving and snorkeling, with consistent visibility and reef health maintained by national park protection.
-The Taiwan Strait side of the peninsula catches strong northeast trade winds from October through March, creating consistent surfing conditions — particularly at Nanwan, which has developed a genuine surf community with rental shops and coaching.
+The Taiwan Strait side catches strong northeast trade winds from October through March, creating consistent surfing conditions — particularly at Nanwan, which has developed a genuine surf community with rental shops and coaching.

 Yehliu Geopark and North Coast

 Yehliu Geopark, 40 km north of Taipei on the New Taipei coastline, is one of Taiwan’s most unusual natural attractions: a peninsula of sandstone eroded by sea and wind into extraordinary mushroom-shaped formations, sea candles, tofu rocks, and the famous “Queen’s Head” formation — a pedestal rock whose profile resembles a female bust.
-The geology is the draw, not beaches or adventure sports — but the visual impact is genuinely remarkable and the geopark pairs naturally with a north coast cycling day.
+The geology is the draw here, not beaches or adventure sports — but the visual impact is genuinely remarkable and the geopark pairs naturally with a north coast cycling day.

 The north coast cycling route from Danshui to Fulong (approximately 100 km via the coastal road) passes Yehliu, the surfer town of Laomei (with algae-covered basalt reef formations visible in spring), and the dramatic Nanya scenic area.
 This is an excellent alternative to the east coast circuit for travelers based in Taipei.